Cookbook

 Placeholders are defined by adding a symbol to its beginning and end.
 The default symbol is $, as in $VAR_1$, $name$ ...

-It is recommended to follow some advices when including placeholders in a template:
+It is recommended to follow these guidelines when including placeholders in a template:

-- To choose words not used in other regular contents in the document.
+• Choose words that are not used elsewhere in the document’s regular content.
 E.g., $VAR_NAME$ instead of $name$.

-- Not to use the same symbol that encloses placeholders for other contents.
+• Do not use the same symbol that encloses placeholders for other content.
 In case of not being possible to choose a symbol that is not already present in the template, it is advisable to enable parseMode.
-This option is available in the CreateDocxFromTemplate class and explained later in this same page: parseMode option.
+This option is available in the CreateDocxFromTemplate class and explained later on this same page: parseMode option.
+Uncommon symbols such as '¤' can also be used if needed.

 Replacing placeholders in different targets